Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints

-\textbf{Benchmark set 2.} Since we expected a higher overhead, we conduct the same experiment on two benchmarks from the POR literature (Indexer~\cite{Flanagan2005} with 15~threads and Last Zero~\cite{Abdulla2014} with 16~threads), where we expect a higher overhead as a larger amount of threads and dependencies result in a higher amount of scheduling constraints.
+\textbf{Benchmark set 2.} Since we expected a higher overhead, we conduct the same experiment on two benchmarks from the POR literature: Indexer~\cite{Flanagan2005} with 15~threads, a benchmark simulating accesses to a shared hash map, and Last Zero~\cite{Abdulla2014} with 16~threads, where the first thread searches the last zero in an integer array written by all other threads.
+For these two benchmarks, we expect a higher overhead as a larger amount of threads and dependencies results in a higher amount of scheduling constraints.
 Fig.~\ref{fig:results-manythreaded} shows the corresponding results.
 Indeed, for the Indexer and Last Zero benchmarks, the overhead is much higher.
-Interestingly, the overhead for Indexer abruptly decreases from 1904\% to 61\% at the transition from 3 to 2 scheduling constraints.
-We explain this observation by the fact that the permitted trace prefix with 3 scheduling constraints requires 3 threads to wait, while after removing 1 scheduling constraint, only 2 threads have to wait.
+Interestingly, the overhead for Indexer abruptly decreases from 1904\% to 61\% at the transition from three to two scheduling constraints.
+We explain this observation by the fact that the permitted trace prefix with three scheduling constraints requires three threads to wait, while after removing one scheduling constraint, only two threads have to wait.
 Since our implementation uses busy waiting, many concurrently waiting threads may prevent threads that are not required to wait from quickly proceeding.